 Cognitive-behavioral therapy, which focuses on changing your thoughts and actions, may help you have fewer migraines.

-Getting talk therapy doesn't mean that you have emotional problems or that your problems are imaginary.
-It can give you a fresh approach to situations that may lead to headaches.
-It works especially well when combined with other preventive treatments.
+Getting therapy doesn't mean you have emotional or mental problems.
+It can give you a fresh approach to situations that usually give you headaches.
+It works especially well when you also do other preventive treatments.

 Some people find that certain foods trigger their migraines.
-Alcohol, caffeine, chocolate, canned foods, cured or processed meats, aged cheeses, cultured dairy, MSG, and aspartame are among the most common.
+Some of the most common culprits are alcohol, caffeine, chocolate, canned foods, cured or processed meats, aged cheeses, cultured dairy (such as yogurt), MSG, and aspartame.

-Keep a food diary to help you remember what you ate before a headache came on.
+Write down your meals and snacks in a "food diary" to help you remember what you ate before a headache came on.
 Then cut out these foods one at a time to see if it helps.

-Feverfew may ease pain, nausea, and sensitivity to light during a migraine, as well as help you have fewer headaches, but the research is mixed.
+Feverfew may ease pain, nausea, and sensitivity to light during a migraine, and help you have fewer headaches, but the research is mixed.

 Some studies show that an extract of the herb butterbur may help prevent migraines.
 But the plant itself is toxic, so only use a commercially prepared product.

-Talk with your doctor about any herbal remedy you're thinking of trying.
-He'll let you know if it's safe for you.
+Talk with your doctor about any herbal remedy before you try it.
+He'll let you know if it's OK for you.

 Continue the slideshow for more non-drug treatments.